ardoco/tlr/stages-tlr/model-provider/README.md

 These components work together in a modular fashion, allowing easy extensibility for new programming languages.
 The **Extraction Module** operates independently for different languages (Java, Python, C++) but **relies on the Storage Module** to persist data.
 The **Mapping Module** then transforms the stored data into a format that the ArDoCo Framework can process further.

-For a more detailed breakdown of the system's structure, refer to Section: [Class Diagram & Component Breakdown](#class-diagram--component-breakdown).
+For a more detailed breakdown of the system's structure, refer to Section: [Class Diagram & Component Breakdown](#class-diagrams--components-breakdown).

 ### System Requirements
 * Windows 11
 * MacOS Sequoia
-* (Linux - has not been tested, but path behavior should be similar to MacOS)
+* (Linux - has not been tested, but path behavior should be similar to macOS)

 ## Architectural Design Decisions